Tax disputes worth Rs 97K cr settled so far in 'Vivad se Vishwas'

-New Delhi, Feb 5 (IANS) The direct tax dispute resolution scheme 'Vivad se Vishwas' brought by the Centre in March last year has helped tax dispute settlement worth over Rs 97,000 crore.
+New Delhi: The direct tax dispute resolution scheme 'Vivad se Vishwas' brought by the Centre in March last year has helped tax dispute settlement worth over Rs 97,000 crore.

 So far 1,25,144 cases have opted for the scheme which is 24.5 per cent of the entire long pending 5,10,491 cases that were in various tax disputes at different legal fora, said sources in the Department of Revenue (DoR) adding that the response to the scheme has been very encouraging.